mredig/SwiftlyDotEnv/README.md

 # SwiftlyDotEnv

 A .env file loader for Swift.
 I know there are already several out there, but do the others allow you to use just about any format to store your env vars?!
 I'm honestly asking.
 I don't know.
 I doubt it.
-Most that I've dealt with require some sort of `key=value` per line format (and that is the default included here), but what you want json or yaml?
+Most that I've dealt with require some sort of `key=value` per line format (and that is the default included here), but what if you want json or yaml?
+Do quotes get interpretted or are they literal?
+What if there are multiple `=`?
+What if your value has multiple lines?
+You decide! (details on the defaults are in the docs, but it's the simplest of each of these options.)
+What about some values that HAVE to be in the env file or the app won't function?
+You can specify any required keys in the loader, or it will throw (and report the missing values!)

 Just pass in a custom serializer closure to the `SwiftlyDotEnv.loadDotEnv` method that takes `Data` in and returns a `[String: String]` and you're golden.
 Magic!
 This could be a `JSONDecoder`, a `PropertyListSerializer`, or some yaml or toml library.
 Of course you're not limited to those, but I think you get the idea.